 eyelike Reusable Stickers

 - Lots of fun, both in plane, hotel and at home

 - You have to be a little careful with taking them off so they don't break

 Of course you are not going to take real sticker sheets with you on the plane.
 You will never be able to get them off the seats again and then you will leave the staff with them.

-But there are very good alternatives to stick reusable stickers in the supplied book, or to stick them on the chair or the window with these sticker sets.
+But there are very good alternatives to stick reusable stickers in the supplied book, or on the chair or window with these sticker sets.